 If you’re having trouble creating a team culture of productivity and engagement, CMOE has you covered.
 This post will explore the essence of team drive and how to motivate your team as a project manager.

-Why Is Team Motivation Important?
+Why Is Team Motivation Important to a Project Manager?

 Team motivation is important for the following reasons:

 - Decreases turnover.
 Highly engaged and motivated team members are 87 percent less likely to leave the organization.

 - Reduces absenteeism.
 Motivation inspires team members to show up and stay committed to their work.
 Motivation decreases absenteeism by 41 percent.

 - Fosters a positive work environment.
 Motivated team members are happier and more satisfied with their role and workplace.
 Motivation creates a healthy and positive team environment where people contribute their best and support each other.